Bard's MBA in Sustainability Again Ranked #1 Green MBA

 Based in New York City, the Bard MBA has a hybrid, low-residency structure.
 Classes meet in person one extended weekend each month, and then online twice each week in the evenings.
 This allows students to work while in the full-time or part-time programs, and it makes it possible to attend from anywhere in the U.S. Students fly in once a month from Los Angeles, Houston, Denver and Orlando, with carbon emissions offset by a carbon fee.

-Concentrations at the MBA include Circular Value Chain Management and Impact Finance.
+Concentrations at the MBA include Circular Value Chain Management, Impact Finance, Non-Profit Management, Sustainability Consulting and Entrepreneurship.
 As part of an emphasis on experiential education, all Bard students take a year-long course in Sustainability Consulting, working with major companies on sustainability challenges.

 MBA Director Dr. Eban Goodstein credits the MBA faculty for building a program that combines sustainability vision and leadership training with a mastery of business fundamentals.
 “Our NYC location has enabled us to assemble a world class faculty who are cutting-edge sustainable business practitioners,” said Goodstein.
 “They are all inventing sustainable business in their day jobs, and bringing that insight into the classroom”.